 While the spice is also frequently used to prevent or reduce gas after eating, no research currently supports this effect.

 Irritable bowel syndrome (IBS) is a chronic digestive condition that’s characterized by abdominal pain or discomfort, bloating, and gas, as well as constipation, diarrhea, or both (

 Due to its potential effects on digestion, asafoetida is thought to help reduce symptoms associated with IBS.

-Overall, the research on whether asafoetida may be effective for managing IBS symptoms is quite limited.
+Overall, the available research is quite limited.

 Other possible benefits

 While studies on asafoetida are limited, early research suggests that it may have additional benefits, including: